Damian-Oswald/process-rate-estimator/README.md

 Here, $D_s$ is the gas diffusion coefficient, $\rho$ is the gas density of N<sub>2</sub>O, and $\frac{dC}{dZ}$ is the N<sub>2</sub>O concentration gradient from lower to upper depth.
+The fluxes are calculated based on N<sub>2</sub>O concentration gradients between 105-135 cm, 75-105 cm, 45-75 cm, 15-45 cm, and 0-15 cm depth layers, and ambient air above the soil surface.

 The gas diffusion coefficient $D_{\text s}$ was calculated according [Equation 3](#eq-MillingtonQuirk) as established by Millington and Quirk